corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/operating/ledger-graph.md

 ### Software Requirements

 The **LedgerGraph** CorDapp requires participating Corda nodes to be:
-- Using Corda Enterprise, not Corda Open Source (OS).
+- Using Corda: Enterprise Edition , not Corda Open Source (OS).
 - Corda Minimum Platform Version (MPV) > 6.
 - Running on top of a supported [database technology](../../platform-support-matrix.md).